DITEP/clinical-toolkit/README.md

 # DataBase Cleansing

-This repository contains basic scripts to preprocess a database, it
+This repository contains scripts to preprocess a clinical database.
+It notably includes functions to process medical text reports, and feature selection on high cardinality categorical features (eg: for medication names).

-includes:
-* outlier removal
-* imputing missing values
-* categorical encoding
+Most of the scrits rely on scikit-learn API

+## Getting started

+### Prerequisities

+### Installation

-## TODO
+## References
-* change name HTMLParser (conflict with HTMLParser from standard python library)